csi-addons/spec/replication/README.md

   // This field SHALL be used by the CO in subsequent calls to refer to
   // this volume.
   string volume_id = 1;
+  // The identifier for the replication.
+  // This field is OPTIONAL.
+  // This field MUST contain enough information, together with volume_id,
+  // to uniquely identify this specific replication
+  // vs all other replications supported by this plugin. string replication_id = 4 [(alpha_field) = true];
   // Plugin specific parameters passed in as opaque key-value pairs. map<string, string> parameters = 2;
   // Secrets required by the plugin to complete the request.